-A lease is defined as a contract or element of a contract that convey the right of use (ROU) of a physically distinct identified asset for a specified period of time in exchange for payment.
+A lease is defined as a contract or an element of a contract that conveys the right of use (ROU) of a physically distinct identified asset for a specified period of time in exchange for payment.

-However, ASC 842 does not include assets that are covered in other standards:
+Note: ASC 842 does not include assets that are covered in other accounting standards:

 - Intangible assets (ASC 350)